YaogeJi/website-academic/content/personal/runner/index.md

 ---
 title: I am a Runner
-subtitle: When I can feel the wind.
+subtitle: Feel the wind.

 # Summary for listings and search engines
-summary: Yao Ji Purdue Running
+summary: Feel the wind.

 # # Link this post with a project
 # projects: []